sidahuja1/MICB475_24W1_Team_2/README.md

 3. Updates on data wrangling
 4. Planning action items for the week: demultiplexing data, denoising, clustering, etc.
 *Figure out how to distribute tasks

+Meeting minutes
+- Data Wrangling (ignore dataset overview)
+- Subset Halverson: 20 people to 20 IBD to match paper 4: 19 patients and 19 donors

+**- Merge afterwards
+**
+To do:
+- Read through the proposal outline
+- Wrangle

+- Columns:
+- Keep diseases as IBD,

+- Paper 4:
+- healthy-control, IBD-no_FMT, IBD_FMT-short, IBD_FMT-long

+- Halverson: only
+- healthy-control, IBD_no_surgery, IBD_surgery

+- Healthy 20 people
+- IBD surgery of 3-month time point,

+Subset in the duplier package

+Manifest: has sample-id and absolute-file path; in R filter the manifest based off the metadata